-Watch this page for continued updates as the Library invites an esteemed panel of judges including actors/actresses, authors, bloggers, columnists, comedians, editors, producers, professors, and writers to score the Erma Bombeck Writing Competition.
+Watch this page for continued updates as the Library invites an esteemed panel of judges including actors, actresses, authors, bloggers, columnists, comedians, editors, producers, professors, and writers to score the Erma Bombeck Writing Competition.
 We thank them for their time and expertise!

-Jennifer Brown is the author of acclaimed young adult novels, Hate List, Bitter End, Perfect Escape, and Thousand Words.
+Jennifer Brown is the author of acclaimed young adult novels, Hate List, Bitter End, Perfect Escape, Thousand Words, and Torn Away.
 Her debut novel, Hate List, received three starred reviews and was selected as an ALA Best Book for Young Adults, a VOYA "Perfect Ten," and a School Library Journal Best Book of the Year.
 Bitter End received starred reviews from Publishers Weekly and VOYA and is listed on the YALSA 2012 Best Fiction for Young Adults list.
-Visit her at www.JenniferBrownYA.com.
-Jennifer's debut middle grade novel, Life on Mars, will be released in August 2014.
-She also writes women's fiction under the name Jennifer Scott.
-Visit her at www.JenniferScottAuthor.com.
-Jennifer writes and lives in the Kansas City, Missouri area, with her husband and three children.
+Jennifer's first YA mystery/suspense novel, Shade Me, was released January 2016.
+Jennifer also writes middle grade novels, as well as women's fiction, under the name Jennifer Scott.
+Visit her at www.JenniferBrownAuthor.com or www.JenniferScottAuthor.com.

 Michael Campbell is a regular humor columnist for Food & Spirits Magazine, where his "Dumpster" essays close every issue.
-His first book, Are You Going To Eat That, is a collection of 60 humor essays released in September 2009 by Prairie Moon Publishing.
-He has written for nationally-distributed entertainment newsletters Coffee Break and Facts of Life, and his off-beat observations have appeared in various issues of Reader’s Digest.
-His humor blog, MC (http://www.mcwriting.com) reaches thousands of readers, and he was recently named Humor Writer of The Month by the Erma Bombeck Writers' Workshop.
+His first book, Are You Going To Eat That?, is a collection of 60 humor essays released in September 2009.
+His humor blog, MC, (mcwritingessays.blogspot.com) entertains thousands of readers, and he was recently named Humor Writer of The Month by the Erma Bombeck Writers' Workshop.
 Campbell is also a book designer (mcwriting.com) and a singer/songwriter (michaelcampbellsongwriter.com).
 His fourth album, My Turn Now, was released in March 2015.
 The title song is a hoot.

 Jackie Curl handles public information for Washington Township, Ohio where the print materials she produces have won frequent awards from the City-County Communications and Marketing Association.
 Previously, as a reporter for the Springfield News-Sun, she wrote a column that took top honors from the Ohio Associated Press and Ohio Newspaper Women's Association.
 According to a judge: "She writes about Erma Bombeck-like topics, yet in her own unique style."
 Jackie has completed stints as adjunct professor at Antioch College for the Writing Well and journalism curriculum and as copy director for a communications firm with clients in the telecommunications industry.
 When she isn't writing, she is reading modern and classic novels with fellow members of the "Reinterpreting the Classics" book club.